jonfackrell/equella-contribution/README.md

 # equella-contribution
-This is just a test with somethign new
+This is just a test with something new